-Road Safety Week 2017 will take place 8 - 14 May, and will coincide with the 4th UN Global Road Safety Week.
-The road safety issue we will be focusing on this year will be Speed.
+Road Safety Week 2017 will take place 8 - 14 May, and will coincide with the 4th UN Global Road Safety Week and the theme is Save lives #SlowDown, in line with the UN theme.

 Road Safety Week is a community event held annually in May, promoted by Brake but run by you.
 It's your opportunity to get great publicity and attention for a road safety campaign run by you in your town, company, club, school or kindy.
 Whoever you are, wherever you live, help raise awareness of the terrible carnage on NZ roads by getting involved in Road Safety Week.
 Use the links below to sign up, find out more, and get planning!

 To keep you informed about our next Road Safety Week as it approaches and get free resources to use during the week register now.